 Walking into a Weight Watchers meeting is like coming home.
 In an utterly pathetic way.
 My grandmother was a Weight Watchers member.
 My mom has been a Weight Watchers member.
 My aunts.
 My cousins.
 It’s in my blood, it seems.
-Last week, when I walked into the door for the umpteenth time it felt like every other meeting I’d ever been to.
+Last week, when I walked into the door for the umpteenth time to loose that baby weight I never lost, it felt like every other meeting I’d ever been to.
 No matter what the city, the year or the program, there is the exact same mix of women to be found at the local Weight Watchers meeting…

 1. The nutty woman who, despite below freezing temperatures, shows up to weigh in every week wearing spandex running shorts a skimpy tank top and not a single accessory.